dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 ### Request / Response

-To subscribe to the stream, the client can send a 'StreamOrderbookUpdatesRequest' specifying the clob pair ids to subscribe to.
+To subscribe to the stream, the client can send a 'StreamOrderbookUpdatesRequest' specifying the clob pair ids and subaccount ids to subscribe to.

 <details>